Mosgiel: Legend and early history

 In February 1770 Captain James Cook described the saddle-shaped hill which became known as Saddle Hill, the landmark east of Mosgiel.
 The Weller brothers of the Otago whaling station on Otago Harbour (modern Otakou) sent a Mr. Dalziel to inspect the Taieri Plain for a proposed Scottish settlement in 1839, but he gave an unfavourable report.
-In 1844 Edward Shortland noticed Māori running pigs on the landward slopes of Saddle Hill orMakamaka (as he recorded the hill's Māori name).
+In 1844 Edward Shortland noticed Māori running pigs on the landward slopes of Saddle Hill or Makamaka (as he recorded the hill's Māori name).
 Charles Kettle surveyed the plain and coastal hills for the Otago Association in 1846 and 1847.
 He also climbed the westward hills and saw the raised land beyond, the nearest approach of the Central Otago plateau to the sea, which he correctly identified as potentially fine pastoral country.

 Following the arrival of the Association's settlers at Dunedin in 1848, a Scots shepherd, Jaffray, brought his wife and dogs along the Māori track from Kaikorai Valley and settled on Saddle Hill in a whare (a Māori-style house) in 1849, establishing the first European farmstead in the district.
 In the same year the Reverend Thomas Burns, spiritual leader of the Association's settlement, selected the land which would become Mosgiel.

 In the mid-1850s Arthur John Burns, a son of Thomas Burns, settled on some of the land.
 A large stand of native bush stood nearby.
 The richness of the land and the proximity of the main south road, more or less following the route of an old Māori track, led to early close rural settlement.

 The 1861 Otago gold rush saw the development of a road – leading west to the interior – which intersected the site.
 Arthur John Burns's establishment of the Mosgiel Woollen Company and mill in 1871 brought the settlement of workers in cottages.
 1875 saw the north-south road paralleled by a railway, with a branch to the west constructed in 1877.
 The authorities declared the Mosgiel Town District in 1882 and constituted a Borough Council in 1885.
 The town grew and became the most substantial in the district.
 The surrounding plain became a sort of Home County to Dunedin, a place of prosperous farms and of the large houses of successful businessmen with rural tastes.
 Horse-breeding and racing flourished.